pablovalle/MT-AutonomousVehicle/README.md

 # Autonomous-vehicle

-This repository shares the experiments used in the "Performance-Driven Metamorphic Testing ofCyber-Physical Systems" paper for replicability purposes:
+This repository shares the experiments used in the "Performance-Driven Metamorphic Testing of Cyber-Physical Systems" paper for replicability purposes.

-## Files
+## Running the experiments
-"METAMORPHIC_TESTING_EXPERIMENT_MAIN.m" is the main script to execute the test cases on the system and its mutants.

-"CompileEvaluationResults.py" is the script that compiles the final evaluation results from the system outputs produced by the previous step.

-### Directory structure
-* The "ExperimentalMutants" includes the mutants used in this evaluation.
-* The "functions" folder includes the functions needed to perform the execution.
-* The "data" folder includes the data needed to run the experiments.
-* The "results" folder includes the test execution outputs, so that the expensive simulation step can be skipped, as well as the final evaluation results.
+1. Install the [requirements](#requirements) for the [simulation](#simulation) and the [evaluation script](#evaluation-script).
+2. Run `GENERATE_TESTSUITE.m` (Can be skipped by copying `Results/testSuite.mat` to the project's root directory).
+3. Run `METAMORPHIC_TESTING_EXPERIMENT_MAIN.m` ([It takes a while](#experiment-runtime), can be skipped by copying `Results/ExperimentResults.csv` to the project's root directory).
+4. Run `CompileEvaluationResults.py` (Should produce results similar to `Results/Evaluation_*.csv`).

+`ExperimentResults.*` contains all the simulation results.
+By default we use the CSV format, but XLSX can also be used by tweaking `METAMORPHIC_TESTING_EXPERIMENT_MAIN.m` a bit.

+`Evaluation*` contains the failures for each mutant (and the original) and metamorphic test, as well as the number of possible metamorphic test failures.
+With this data, the false positives, mutation score, and failure detection ratio can be calculated.
+The evaluation results consist of 4 workbooks, so they can only be stored in a single file if the XLSX format is used (`Evaluation.xlsx`), and for CSV, the workbooks are written into 4 different `Evaluation_*.csv` files instead.

 ## Requirements

+### Simulation
-The requirements to execute the experiments can be found in the following file:
+The requirements to execute the simulations (`GENERATE_TESTSUITE.m` and `METAMORPHIC_TESTING_EXPERIMENT_MAIN.m`) can be found in the following file:

 https://github.com/mathworks/vehicle-pure-pursuit/blob/a90aa52bd80676ae54b87e659d86901c5ef0f09d/README.md